 - Bake Irish scones in oven at 375 for 10 -12 minutes.

 - Cool for a short time until they are warm.
-Serve with strawberry preserve and whipped cream.
+Serve with strawberry preserves and whipped cream.

 Nutrition Information: